Appellant Questions and Answers

 25. What can I do if I am dissatisfied with the final decision of the Board?

 You can request court review.
 Once an initial decision of an Administrative Judge has become final or the Board has issued a final decision on a petition for review, you can seek review of the final decision by the U.S. Court of Appeals for the Federal Circuit.
-The court must receive your request for review within 60 days of your receipt of the Board's final decision.
+Your request for review must be filed within 60 days after the Board issues notice of the final order or decision of the Board.
 The court normally will not waive this time limit, and filings that do not meet the deadline will be dismissed.

 In cases involving allegations of discrimination, you may seek review of the final Board decision by the Equal Employment Opportunity Commission (EEOC) or you may file a civil action in an appropriate U.S. district court within 30 days of your receipt of the decision.